apostasie/thota/README.md

 Stressing again: it is your responsibility to review the pricing of the services you use.

 Also, there are many, many issues with the WeGo API.
-Geocoding is not reliable, and will return wildly out results, or no results at all (while there is in their map).
+Geocoding is not reliable, and will return wildly out results, or no results at all (while these places exist on their map).

 Thota tries its best to handle these issues, but it is not perfect, and there is only so much that can be done with the available APIs.